 This morning I went through my growing collection of Sallie’s Favorite Comfort Food Recipes and tagged the ones that work well in the summer.
 You can now find those at Recipes – Summer.
 I have many other recipes to add and also have a plug-in to put them into proper recipe format so they are easy to print off.
 It’s on my to-do list, but I haven’t made it there yet.

 David and I are so close to being done with updating all the products in the shop.
 We’re up to page 6 of Recently Updated Products and this only includes those in the past month or so.
 We had already been working on this for months when I added that section to the shop.
 If you’ve purchased printables from me, make sure you download the newest version.
 There are still a handful of products we hope to finish up this week.
 I will be SO GLAD to be DONE.
 LOL!
 I am interested in making more things for the New This Month in The Shop, but we have to finish this job first.

 This morning I went back and read a post I wrote on March 18, 2020 – Cheerfully Adjusting in a Coronavirus World.
 So interesting in light of what is coming out now.
 As always, I continue to update the forums with all kinds of information.
-I also keep the women in my Locals group up-to-date regarding current events that don’t get covered in most media.

 That’s all for today.
 I want to get this out to you and send out a newsletter.
 What is going on in your home?
 I hope you’ll leave a comment and share.